Drink more water

 - If you drink any diuretic drinks, such as coffee, caffeinated teas, herbal teas, soda, alcoholic beverages, and fruit juices, you should drink even more water.

 Unlike other water, mineral water is bottled at its source and contains natural minerals and other.
 Bottled waters don’t haave added minerals during bottling so you need to check which brands comes with more minerals.
 I usually go with Pellegrino or Gellorsteiner.
 Mineral water is ideal as it has naturally occurring essential minerals such as magnesium, calcium, bicarbonate, sodium, sulfate, chloride, and fluoride.
 Yes, you can get some calcium and magnesium from mineral waters, so I would suggest drinking 1 litre of mineral water a day.

 - Avoid drinking tap water.
-I would strongly suggest investing on a good filtration systems for your drinking water.
+I would strongly suggest investing on a good filtration system for your drinking water.
 Note that you will need to re-mineralize your water afterwards.

 - Drink slowly your water.
 No need to drink the full glass in one go.

-- Include soups in your meals.
+- Include soups at the start of your meals.
 Bone broth is always a great option.

-- Eat plenty of salads as they have the higher content of water.
+- Eat plenty of salads as they have high content of water.